AirTanker Services: Corporate affairs

-AirTanker Services Limited (ATS) and AirTanker Holdings Limited (ATH) are both owned by a consortium (in varying percentage stakes for each company); consisting of Airbus, Rolls-Royce plc (23.5% ATS, and previously 23.1% ATH), Equitix Investment Management Limited (23.1% ATH), Cobham plc, Babcock International, and Thales Group.
-AirTanker Services and AirTanker Holdings both have their headquarters and registered office at the AirTanker Hub, RAF Brize Norton, Oxfordshire.
+AirTanker Services and AirTanker Holdings are both owned by a consortium (in varying percentage stakes for each company); consisting of Airbus, Rolls-Royce plc (23.5% ATS, and previously 23.1% ATH), Equitix Investment Management Limited (23.1% ATH), Cobham plc, Babcock International, and Thales Group.
+Both companies have their headquarters and registered office at the AirTanker Hub, RAF Brize Norton, Oxfordshire.

 Personnel and support

 AirTanker Holdings owns the entire fleet of fourteen Airbus A330-243 aircraft under the terms of its contract with the UK government.
 AirTanker Services operate the aircraft, and also provides full support infrastructure to service and maintain the aircraft fleet, operational management, personnel training, and some specific aircraft crews.
-For Royal Air Force operations (identified by its ICAO airline designator: RAF), this latter includes military pilots and engineers who are classed as 'Sponsored Reservists'.
+For RAF operations (identified by its ICAO airline designator: RAF), this latter includes military pilots and engineers who are classed as 'Sponsored Reservists'.

 Its surge fleet, the de-modified demilitarised A330-243 aircraft, used as civilian air charter or wet lease, are operated by AirTanker civilian pilots, but draw cabin crew from the respective civilian airline they operate for.

 Fleet

-AirTanker Holdings has a 27-year contract to provide fourteen aircraft.
+AirTanker Holdings has a 27-year contract to provide 14 aircraft.
 All airframes are the Airbus A330 MRTT; based upon the A330-243 civilian airliner with a dual-aisle, two-four-two passenger cabin, powered by a pair of Rolls-Royce Trent 772B-60 turbofan jet engines.
 Each aircraft can carry a total fuel load of 111 t.
 The Voyagers are able to dispense 50,000 kg of fuel, from its existing wing and fuselage fuel tanks, to receiver aircraft via its hose-and-drogue systems.
 They have a loiter time of up to four hours, and a range of more than 1,852 km.

 The AirTanker Holdings fleet originally consisted of a 'core' fleet of nine military aircraft; eight with UK military registration marks (starting in series with ZZ330, as a nod to its Airbus A330 type) and one UK civilian registration (G-VYGJ, permanently used for the South Atlantic Air Bridge), along with a 'surge' fleet of five UK civil registered de-modified demilitarised aircraft (similar to A330-243 standard configuration) which it uses for additional revenue.
 The surge fleet can be recalled for military use at any time as required.
 This fleet balance was subsequently revised; the military-registered core fleet was increased to ten aircraft, and the civilian-registered surge fleet reducing to four.